manasswarnkar/lazarus/README.md

 fetched automatically via CMake's `FetchContent` — no manual installation required.
 Each subsystem has a corresponding `<Subsystem>Test.cpp` file in `tests/`.

+Pure-logic pieces of GL-dependent classes are pulled out and tested in isolation where possible (e.g. `BufferLayout`'s stride/offset math, `OrthographicCamera`'s matrix math, `Core::ComputeLetterboxedViewport`).
+Classes that require a live OpenGL context to do anything meaningful (`Shader`, `Texture2D`, `Material`, `VertexArray`) are verified manually / visually instead, which is standard practice for this layer.

 ## Roadmap